lucasmoraes2/atividade-HATEOAS/README.md

 # Entre no diretório server
 $ cd server/

-# Instale as depências do projeto
+# Instale as dependências do projeto
 $ yarn install

 # Rode as migrates